AMD-melliott/mcp-amdsmi/README.md

 # AMD SMI MCP Server

+> **⚠️ DEMONSTRATION ONLY ⚠️**
+>
+> This is a demonstration project created for PEARC25.
+It is **NOT intended for production use**.
+This server is designed for educational, research, and demonstration purposes only.
+For production GPU monitoring, please use enterprise-grade monitoring solutions with proper security, reliability, and support guarantees.
+>
+> **Security Notice:** This server may expose system information and should only be used in trusted environments.

 A Model Context Protocol (MCP) server created for PEARC25 that provides conversational access to AMD GPU monitoring capabilities.
-Designed for infrastructure monitoring, and basic performance analysis.
+Designed for infrastructure monitoring demonstrations and basic performance analysis.

 ## Features